TSGECO/tsg/README.md

 - Build graphs from chains and validate path traversals
 - Support for genomic coordinates with strand information
 - Support for read evidence with types
+- Inter-graph links for fusion events and other cross-graph relationships

 ## Installation